hackaninstant/Servo-Shutter/README.md

 - VCC: 6-8 volts separate power supply
 - GND: GND on power supply and Nano

-This project uses SSD1306ASCII.h for the display since graphics aren't needed and the libraries are smaller.
+This project uses SSD1306ASCII.h library for the display since graphics aren't needed and the libraries are smaller.
 The code is easily configurable to different pin layouts and servo angle defaults and is documented for modification.
 Flash sync has been coded but not tested and uses a theoretical opto isolator.

 To Operate:

 After powering up, the shutter will open for focusing/composing.
-Press the shutter button to close the shutter to ready it for exposure.
+Press the shutter button to close the shutter to ready it to pull the dark slide for exposure.

 Select the shutter speed by pressing the plus or minus buttons.
 TIME is selected by navigating one less than 1/8.